RenRenJuan/polylith/README.md

 > it and one in particular (jitsi) is a likely candidate.

 So forked for that purpose, the divergence will be substantial if this engages for the above intended purpose.
-A later recovery of original MIL sources could affect this and should the upstream package evolve into more of an MIL, then would want to drop this fork and use the upstream, with my adaptations applied external to it.
+A later discovery of a working MIL (particularly the original Polylith)  could affect this and should the upstream package evolve into more of an MIL, then would want to drop this fork and use the upstream, with my adaptations applied external to it.